 It isn’t a foolproof way to prevent others from using your images either.
 It’s easy enough to remove logos or the copyright symbol, especially if it’s small or placed in a corner or border of the image.
 You could combat this by placing a semi-transparent image over your entire photo, making it difficult to remove.
 But this is likely to detract from the image.

-It also takes to time to watermark photos.
-If you change your logo, you’ll need to change it on older images, which will take up even more time.
+It also takes time to watermark photographs.
+If you change your logo, you’ll need to change it on older images, which may end up taking even longer.
 Depending on the method you use to add watermarks, it could also cost you money.